SubhrodipRoy/SubhrodipRoy/README.md

 Thanks for stopping by!
-Feel free to explore, drop feedback, or connect if you’re into anything tech + tinkering. 🚀
+Feel free to explore, drop feedback, or connect if you’re into anything tech + tinkering. 🚀 well one day, I dream of playing games on a PC 🌟, powered by a 1TB VRAM GPU 🖥️💥, developed by me✨, just a wish though 💭